icecreammatt/class-website-template/content/review.md

 * What is the output of this command given the sample input:
 `cat sample.txt | awk '{ $1=""; print $0 }'`

+* In case of zombie apocalypse, how would you design a facial recognition program that identifies if individuals are decaying and likely infected.